cartman1978/Super-Mario/README.md

 1. Requirements
 * Easy navigation using navbar -High-
 * Each section most have main information displayed -High-
-* Content dipslayed in a fancy way -Medium-
+* Content displayed in a fancy way -Medium-
 * intuitive Contact form -High-

 2. Expectations
 * All the content structured displayed with all the main information.
 * Navigation redirect users to the specific part of the website.
 * Read more button redirect user to useful information related the article.
-* External resource used in the website will provide great informastion and topics.
+* External resource used in the website will provide great information and topics.

 ## The Design
 ___